jeredw/eniac-chess/easm.md

   $recx  {p-memcyc$x-3} {a-mem$x} {x-memcyc-3} {i-main}
 endmacro
 ```
-Combining load and store into a single cycle has another resource-reducing benefit: the `loadacc` and `storeacc` instructions are almost identical and can share most of their code.
+Combining load and store into a single cycle has another important benefit: the `loadacc` and `storeacc` instructions are almost identical and can share most of their sequence.
 The only difference is that `loadacc` executes MEM->LS, LS->MEM during the memory cycle to restore the memory value, while `storeacc` executes only LS->MEM.

 ## Addressing words

 # Making it all fit

+## Bouncing around

+## Dummy program allocation

+## Subprograms

+## Exotic uses for things